 When we created our ERP, we didn’t just consider functionality, but how to create a truly positive ERP experience for our users.
-Through intensive user testing and constant feedback, 10X ERP was able to launch a product that reduces time spent on tasks, increases efficiencies, and reduces onboarding time – all through an optimally designed UX.
-In this article, we’ll show you how we achieved a delightful ERP experience, and why it matters to your business.
+Through intensive user testing and constant feedback, 10X ERP launched a product that reduces time spent on tasks, increases efficiencies, and reduces onboarding time – all through an optimally designed UX.
+In this article, we’ll show you how we achieved a delightful ERP experience and why it matters to your business.

 Designing With User Experience (UX) In Mind

 We knew that creating the best possible ERP user experience for our target audience would be a considerable competitive advantage for us.
 After all, no one wants to use software that is difficult to navigate, cumbersome to use, and complex to learn.
 Building the best ERP for users means that users’ needs should be at the heart of the entire design.